rust-lang/rfcs/text/0000-arbitrary_enum_discriminant.md

 Reusing the current syntax and semantics for explicit discriminants of field-less enumerations means that the changes to the grammar and semantics of the language are minimal.
+There are a few possible alternatives nonetheless.

+## Discriminant values in attributes

-The alternative is to put the specified discriminants in variant attributes, but this would be at odds with the syntax for field-less enumerations.
+We could specify the discriminant values in variant attributes, but this would be at odds with the syntax for field-less enumerations.

 ```rust
 enum ParisianSandwichIngredient {